unmeshjoshi/tickloom/README.md

 ## Quick Start

-Below is a minimal Echo example that shows how to build on TickLoom’s primitives:
+Below is a minimal Echo example that shows how to build on Tickloom’s primitives:
 - `EchoServer` extends `Process`
 - `EchoClient` extends `ClusterClient`
 - A JUnit test uses the `Cluster` testkit and `assertEventually`